-19. The method of voting must be by the marking of a voting paper by the person voting.
-A simple majority of those voting is sufficient to pass a resolution approving an instrument of transfer unless the rules of the trade union expressly require it to be approved by a greater majority or by a specified proportion of the members of the union.
-(Article 76(2) of the 1995 Order).
+17. A resolution approving an instrument of transfer must be passed on a ballot of the members of the transferring association, and every person who is entitled to vote in the ballot must be allowed to vote without interference or constraint.
+The method of voting must be by the marking of a voting paper by the person voting.
+A simple majority of those voting is sufficient to pass a resolution approving an instrument of transfer unless the rules of the association expressly require it to be approved by a greater majority or by a specified proportion of the members (Article 76(2) of the 1995 Order).